anaiel/libft/README.md

 ## Updating

-The project is updated regularly with new functions that could be useful for other projects, or when I learn something new, or when I realize my code looks aweful :wink:
+The project is updated regularly with new functions that could be useful for other projects, or when I learn something new, or when I realize my code looks awful :wink:

 ## Authors